It's My Life (British TV programme)

-It's My Life is a British late night youth-discussion programme that was broadcast on ITV, commissioned through its religious programmes department.
-Presented by Terry Christian, the show was produced by Manchester-based independent producer Moore Television.
-It's My Life featured debates on such subjects as sexual behaviour, race, and drugs.
-Guests included Hazel Blears MP, Myleene Klass, Margi Clarke, Richard Dawkins, Terry Waite, Rod Liddle Andy Burnham MP, Helen Newlove, and the Right Reverend James Jones.
+It's My Life is a British late night youth discussion programme broadcast on ITV and commissioned through its religious programmes department.

+Presented by Terry Christian, the show was produced by Manchester-based independent producer Moore Television and designed to tackle the "moral dilemmas" faced by young people.
+Topics discussed included sexuality, drugs and alcohol, immigration, religion, politics and mental health.

-It's My Life ran for six series on ITV from 2003 to 2008.
-It was recorded at Granada Studios in Manchester.
+It's My Life ran for six series on ITV from 2003 to 2008, and was recorded at Granada Studios in Manchester.